-For 20 years, AIMA has been providing guidance and standardisation for its members around the world in the form of Due Diligence Questionnaires (DDQs).
+For more than 20 years, AIMA has been providing guidance and standardisation for its members around the world in the form of Due Diligence Questionnaires (DDQs).

 AIMA's DDQs assist a) investors in assessing the fund investments they might make and b) fund managers in their choice of service providers, directors and boards of those funds.
 The first AIMA DDQ - for investors conducting due diligence on hedge fund managers - was published in 1997.
 It was a response to requests from investors for a standardised set of questions.
 Since then, the DDQs have gone on to become the industry-standard template.
 The AIMA DDQs can be downloaded by AIMA members below.

-The new 2017 DDQ for investment managers has multiple modules.
+The DDQ for investment managers has multiple modules.
 What is the easiest way for me to get started?

 The new form is in a substantially different format from the prior versions and contains lots of questions.
-AIMA anticipates it will take most managers several months to work through the new form and fill it in.
-With the launch happening over the course of October/November 2017, it is reasonable to expect that investment managers will begin using the new form for their regular update to occur in 2018.
+We anticipate it will take most managers time to work through the new form and fill it in.
+It is reasonable to expect that investment managers will begin using the new form in 2018 or 2019.